wilsonmar/wilsonmar.github.io/_posts/2018-04-06-bash-coding.md

 ## Editors

-Other apps look to the environment variable EDITOR for the commnand to use for displaying text.
+Apps look to the environment variable EDITOR for the command to use for displaying text.
+This is for invoking the Sublime Text editor:

    <pre>
 export EDITOR='subl -w'